-Unfortunately, if a car accident results in a fatality, the deceased’s surviving loved ones will not be able to file a personal injury lawsuit.
+Unfortunately, if a traffic collision results in a fatality, the deceased’s surviving loved ones will not be able to file a personal injury lawsuit.
 Instead, they will have to pursue a wrongful death claim.
 Wrongful death claims in Florida function very similarly to personal injury lawsuits with some distinct exceptions.
 One principal difference is that the Statutes of Limitations is two years for a wrongful death claim.

 When head-on collisions happen, they are typically caused by a driver swerving out of his or her lane to avoid a hazard, or a driver falling asleep behind the wheel and drifting out of the lane.
 In some situations, an aggressive driver may attempt to pass a slower vehicle by driving into the opposing lane.
 If such a driver misjudges the distance or doesn’t see a vehicle in the other lane, a head-on collision is likely.
-Head-on collisions are typically far more serious than other types of car accidents with a higher chance of serious or even fatal injuries.
+Head-on collisions are typically far more serious than other types of motor vehicle collisions with a higher chance of serious or even fatal injuries.

 Railroad Crossing Accidents

 Accidents at railroad crossings usually happen when a motorist thinks he or she can “beat the train,” and speed across the tracks before the incoming train arrives.
 It is always safer to wait, even if it appears that the train is approaching slowly.
 More often than not, the train is moving much faster than it initially appears to be, and if a car is stuck on railroad tracks, the car will more than likely be completely obliterated.